homemadearcade/zero/BACKLOG.md

 TODO FEATURES ( MAYBE ) BACKlog

+ANALYTICS on each action?, on where on the screen?
+Save all records

 Attribute to make the left side the 'front' of a sprite.
 For.. projectiles and for vehicle mode

 Take snapshot without BG